andiblenk/andiblenk.github.io/_pages/projects.md

 author_profile: true
 ---

+# Finished Research Projects

-In the following, I present the projects i am/was either leading or working/worked in as a member.
+In the following, I present the projects I was either leading or worked in as a member.
 During my life as a PhD, I have already gained experience in BMBF, 2020 Horizon, DFG projects, Industry collaborations, etc. In particular I have gained experience in requesting funding or helping to write proposals such as BMBF, DFG, ERC 2020 Horizon, and Industry Collaboration projects.

-# Active Projects

 ## Adversarial Design Framework for Self-Driving Networks (ADVISE)
-I am the Full PI of this DFG/FWF-funded project on the German side.
+I was the Full PI of this DFG/FWF-funded project on the German side.
 I was fully responsible for writing and requesting funding for this project.
 I finally received funding for a full PhD position for 3 years.

 ### Summary
 Inspired by self-driving cars, the networking community is currently engaged in designing more automated and ''self-driving'' communication systems, aiming to overcome the cumbersome and error-prone manual approach to manage and operate networks.
 Ideally, such self-driving networks also allow to exploit the increasing flexibilities introduced by emerging new Internet technologies, such as software-defined and virtualized communication technologies.
 With these technologies, the networks allow to meet the stringent performance requirements of new networks (e.g., 5G and 6G) and workloads (e.g., low-latency tele-operation or high-bandwidth machine-to-machine type communication), by adapting to the context and demand.